Nutrition, Savings & Meal Prep

 2026-03-01

 Totally true!
 Those snacks at the checkout always end up in my cart and add up a lot in the end.
+I've started bringing my own nuts and fruit to avoid them, and it's made a huge difference to my budget and my waistline!

 G